joshbuchea/amazon-affiliate-link-localizer/readme.txt

 Bug fix: upgrade immediately to increase conversions.

 = 1.6 =
-Dramaatically improved geolocation accuracy by adding a secondary geolocation service as a fallback for when the Google geolocation API is unable to detect someone's location.
+Dramatically improved geolocation accuracy by adding a secondary geolocation service as a fallback for when the Google geolocation API is unable to detect someone's location.

 == Frequently Asked Questions ==